osome-iu/MEIU22/data/README.md

 Since the 4chan data is too large for GitHub, we host it on [zenodo](https://doi.org/10.5281/zenodo.7546057).

-For the archive files, each line is a thread.
+For the archive files, each line is a thread in json format.
 For the snapshot files, each line is a json object containing the snapshots of 4chan's `catalog` endpoint.

+**Note**: we did not perform any keyword matching on the 4chan data so not all content is related to the 2022 US midterm elections.